QuantactSummerDay/QuantactSummerDay.github.io/location/index.md

 layout: page
 ---

-The conference will take place on Concordias Henry F. Hall Building.
+The conference will take place at Concordia University, Henry F. Hall Building.
 See also the [description](https://www.concordia.ca/maps/sgw-campus.html?building=H).